mschop/pathogen/README.md

 [Semantic versioning]: http://semver.org/
 [version-image]: http://img.shields.io/:semver-0.6.1-yellow.svg "This project uses semantic versioning"

+## Future development

+This package is a fork of the abandoned package eloquent/pathogen.
+I will continue the work on this lib.
+Please feel free to issue feature requests or bug reports.

 ## Installation and documentation

 - Available as [Composer] package [eloquent/pathogen].